2022-07-19

 Some owners of pre-2016 models have complained about water leaking inside the cabin and software glitches, but these issues aren't common in newer models.

 If the Polo is too big for you, the VW Up will be right up your alley.
 It's only 3.5 m long and weighs less than a ton.
-While Volkswagen isn't a premium brand, their cars usually express a humble yet classy statement inside the cabin, which doesn't appear here – the inside of the Up looks basic because of exposed metal parts and cheap plastics.
+While Volkswagen isn't a premium brand, its cars usually express a humble yet classy statement inside the cabin, which doesn't appear here – the inside of the Up looks basic because of exposed metal parts and cheap plastics.

 Most common Volkswagen problems

 Even the most reliable Volkswagen models aren't as dependable as well-known Japanese rivals.
 Volkswagen isn't on the list of the most reliable car makers and is known for various engineering flaws.
-Here are some of the most common Volkswagen problems that keep the brand's reliability rating low.

 Excessive oil consumption